 Here are five of the top destinations for weddings in India.

 01 of 05

 Goa is undoubtedly the most popular place for destination weddings in India.
 People flock to Goa's beaches to tie the knot.
 There are a couple of ways of arranging a wedding there -- either through a wedding planner, or through one of the luxury hotels.
 Beach weddings do require a permit, but the wedding planner will take care of that.

 Popular luxury hotels for weddings in Goa include The Leela, on secluded Morbor beach, and the Taj Exotica, on quiet Varca beach.
 Both are in south Goa.
 Alternatively, if you'd prefer an intimate garden wedding, try the gorgeous heritage Turiya Villa near Palolem beach in south Goa.
-You'll have the assistance of the owner, who's a renowned architect and interior decorator.
+The property has eight guest rooms, and you'll have the assistance of the owner who's a renowned architect and interior decorator.

 02 of 05

 What makes Udaipur such a standout destination for a wedding in India?
 Foremost is the setting.
 Known as the city of lakes and palaces, Udaipur really is one of the most romantic and charming places in India.
 A lot of this charm comes from the city's regal palace buildings -- and the best bit, you can get married in them!
 Contemporary wedding venues, these historical palaces are not.
 However, their uniqueness and fairy tale qualities make them very sought after.
 The Mewar royal family pioneered the concept of destination weddings in India and have been organizing them for over a decade.
 See their regal palace wedding venues in Udaipur.

 For those who still want to get married in an authentic palace, but in more contemporary style, there is Devi Gargh.
 Located around 45 minutes from Udaipur, this rambling 18th century fort-palace has been refurbished in modern minimalist style.